Capstone-Projects-2024-Spring/project-blastpad/documentation/docs/requirements/use-case-descriptions.md

 2. Then logs in/creates an account as an educator (verified by email domain)
 3. Then selects the “Create Classroom” option from the educator dashboard.
 4. Then the user configures the Classroom’s permissions
-5. The user creates a special share link for students to join from their BlastPad
+5. The classroom site generates a special class code for students to join from their BlastPad